CWKSC/web-share-unity/README.md

 ## How to contribute ?

+For WebShare, please look at the Issue.

-Upload script `.cs`, add some text of corresponding `README.md` and elaborate it.
+For Scripts, Upload script `.cs`, add some text of corresponding `README.md` and elaborate it.